Nonorthogonal coding in spectrally-entangled photons: Introduction

 In spite of using continuous modes of light as high-capacity quantum channels in quantum communication, an efficient light transmission is as well crucial and demanded, for example, in a fiber-based communication network \cite{Liao2017, Liao2018, Chen2021}.
 This can be achieved by utilizing the telecommunication bandwidth of light to minimize its transmission loss, which can be acquired in a cascade-emitted biphoton generated from an atomic ensemble \cite{Chaneliere2006, Radnaev2010, Jen2010}, serving as an excellent frequency-entangled state between the telecom and infrared bandwidths.
 The telecom photon suffices long-distance quantum communication, while the infrared can be stored locally as a collective spin wave \cite{Chaneliere2005, Chen2006} with high efficiency \cite{Chen2013, Yang2016, Hsiao2018}.
 In this highly-correlated biphoton source, an almost pure single photons can be heralded by removing continuous frequency entanglement among them \cite{Seidler2020, Wong2021, Wong2022}, which is useful and can be applied in quantum computation with linear optics \cite{Knill2001}, optical quantum network implementation \cite{Dusanowski2019}, and realizing photon${\rm -}$photon quantum logic gates \cite{Li2021}.

 Here we propose to implement a nonorthogonal coding scheme in spectrally-entangled photons, where the biphoton source can be generated from an atomic diamond configuration under a four-wave mixing process \cite{Radnaev2010, Jen2017, Wong2022}.
 The orthogonal coding of Hadamard codes has been implemented spectrally in the broadband entangled photons through spontaneous parametric down conversion, where a matched code recovers a sharp and narrow correlation peak \cite{Lukens2014}.
 To further go beyond the orthogonal coding scheme, we utilize the quasi-orthogonal space–time block code \cite{Alamouti1998, Tarokh1999, Jafarkhani2001}, a well developed technique in wireless classical communication.
 This block code is originally designed to transmit multiple and redundant copies of data stream across many antennas in a reliable manner even under an influence of channel transmission issues or data corruptions.
 Under the conditions of high transmission rates with low signal-to-noise ratios, the quasi-orthogonal code can outperform the orthogonal one in reducing the transmission bit-error rates \cite{Jafarkhani2001}.
-This nonorthogonal coding scheme can be facilitated in a multiplexing platform of biphotons from multiple atomic ensembles, where the information of codewords is encoded in the spectral modes determined by Schmidt decompositions.
-We further propose a design of multiple $R$ channels within each $M$ photon pairs are multiplexed to encode the nonorthogonal codes.
-We quantify its performance by calculating the second-order correlation functions along with useful measures of visibility and contrast, up to a capacity of coding space dimension of $M^R$.
-We find that there can be a balance between the contrasts in the correlation functions and the code space dimensions, where a potentially best design can be identified in our multi-channel nonorthogonal coding scheme.
-Our results can shed new light on multiuser long-distance quantum communication with high capacity of coding channels and provide insights to a blueprint of scalable quantum network.